 The birth of a club

-A general meeting was held during this get-together at Van Der Kloof where Johan Hattingh proposed, because of the cost and the returns for South African members of GWRRA not being very good, especially when it came to recruit new members, that a South African club be created, exclusively for Gold Wing owners.
+A general meeting was held during this get-together at Van Der Kloof in 1983 where Johan Hattingh proposed, because of the cost and the returns for South African members of GWRRA not being very good, especially when it came to recruit new members, that a South African club be created, exclusively for Gold Wing owners.
 They would have had the backing of the mother company and the backing of Honda SA.
 After some discussion on pros and cons, this proposal was unanimously accepted.
-Thus, the birth of a Club.
+Thus, the birth of a club in 1983.

 It was proposed and accepted that it be called Wing Riders of South Africa and each province with a club would become affiliated.
 A National Council was then elected with a President at the helm to co-ordinate and maintain continuity in the provinces.
 The Council was to be elected on an annual basis.
 Johan Hattingh was elected as the first President and the rest of the committee members were Danny Kirsten as Vice-Chairperson, Quintin van der Merwe and a fourth person.

 It was also proposed and accepted that the Club would have an annual rally called a Wing Fling and that each province would have a turn in organising and hosting it.
 On the return trip to the Reef after the rally, Johan Hattingh and company called in at the Rob Ferreira Resort at Christiana and laid the foundations for the first Wing Fling to be held in 1985.